 Provides information on the importance of undergraduate research to state legislatures, private foundations, government agencies, and the U.S. Congress.

-CUR welcomes faculty and administrators from all academic institutions, but individual members affiliate with one of twelve divisions: Arts & Humanities, Biology, Chemistry, Engineering, Geosciences, Health Sciences, Mathematics and Computer Science, Physics and Astronomy, Psychology, Social Sciences, plus a division for Undergraduate Research Program Directors and an At-Large division for administrators and other disciplines.
+CUR welcomes faculty and administrators from all academic institutions, but individual members affiliate with one of twelve divisions: Arts & Humanities, Biology, Chemistry, Education, Engineering, Geosciences, Health Sciences, Mathematics and Computer Science, Physics and Astronomy, Psychology, Social Sciences, plus a division for Undergraduate Research Program Directors and an At-Large division for administrators and other disciplines.

 What is Undergraduate Research?